williamouyang/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 Run `ng serve`, and open your browser to [http://localhost:4200](http://localhost:4200).
 You should see the sign-in widget.

-{% img blog/angular-sign-in-widget/sign-in-widget.png alt:"Sign-In Widget" style:"width: 800px" %}
+{% img blog/angular-sign-in-widget/sign-in-widget.png alt:"Sign-In Widget" width:"800" %}

 However, if you look at your browser's console, you'll likely see an error: